ngrx/platform/docs/effects/api.md

 ### ofType

 Filter actions by action types.
+Specify the action type to allow type-safe mapping to other data on the action, including payload.

 Usage:
 ```ts